boxalino/exporter-shopware6/README.md

 ## Introduction
 For the Shopware6 integration, Boxalino comes with a divided approach: framework layer, data export layer and integration layer.
-The current repository is used as a **data export layer** and includes the interfaces defined for Shopware6 export events.
+The current repository is used as a **data export layer**.

-By adding this package to your Shopware6 setup, your store data can be exported to Boxalino.
+By adding this package to your Shopware6 project, your setup can do the following:
+ 1. Run full data exports
+ 2. Run real-time data synchronizations (delta)

-In order to use the API for generic functionalities (search, autocomplete, recommendations, etc), please check the integration repository https://github.com/boxalino/rtux-integration-shopware
+In order to create scheduled events, please check the integration repository for the guidelines: https://github.com/boxalino/rtux-integration-shopware

 ## Setup